pocomane/clientsideutil/Readme.md

 > lua ./build/build.lua

+It will download the dependencies (make sure git is installed) and it will merge sources and dependencies in self-contained html files.
 All the results will be updated in the `build` directory.